Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

-The state-space form is therefore written as
+The state-space form is, therefore, written as

-where $F(P)$ is represented as $c\cdot p$, $c$ is a constant affected by $a$, $b$, $w$, and $t$~\cite{yang2023design}.
-If we stack the system model of $n$ fingers, the state-space form becomes
+where $F(p)$ is represented as $c\cdot p$, $c$ is a constant affected by $a$, $b$, $w$, and $t$~\cite{yang2023design}.
+If we stack the system model of $n_y$ fingers, the state-space form becomes

-According to (\ref{eqn_simo}), we get the system equation in the Laplace domain.
-Thus, the system model matrix~$P(s)^{n\times 1}$ is described as
+According to (\ref{eqn_simo2}), we get the system equation in the Laplace domain.
+Thus, the system model matrix~$P(s)^{n_{y}\times 1}$ is described as

-Although the two fingers have the same dimensional parameters such as height, weight, etc., their $C_n$ and $K_n$ in (\ref{eqn_16}) are slightly different due to fabrication errors and uncertainty of soft materials.
+where the equivalent mass of the soft actuators is almost the same and the same symbol $M_{eq}$ is used.
+Although the two fingers share the same dimensional parameters such as height, weight, etc., their $C_n$ and $K_n$ in (\ref{eqn_16}) are slightly different due to the uncertainty of soft materials.

-This nature leads to asynchronized motions when a feedback controller is applied.
+This nature leads to different motions when a feedback controller is applied.
 The asynchronized motions further lead to grasping failure\cite{yang2023control}.
-This study addressed this issue by algebraic control with a single syringe pump and the experimental results will be disclosed in Sec.~\ref{subsec44}.
+One of the aims of this study is to address such grasping failures by utilizing the algebraic stable inversion approach for SIMO setting, and the experimental results will be presented in Sec.~\ref{subsec44}.